-- Due to the cost and difficulties involved in deploying large vehicular testbeds, the majority of proposed IVC systems have been evaluated via simulations.
+- n Due to the cost and difficulties involved in deploying large vehicular testbeds, the majority of proposed IVC systems have been evaluated via simulations.
 The results obtained from theoretical investigations or simulations are highly dependent on the models used.

-- Mobility Models
+- n Mobility Models

-- Simulation Models
+- n Simulation Models

-- Communication Channel Models
+- n Communication Channel Models